 If you publish a hosted feature layer from a project in ArcGIS Pro, define a feature template in the project.
 See Create a feature template in the ArcGIS Pro help for more information.
 The feature templates persist when you publish the feature layer and allow editing.
 Anyone editing the hosted feature layer can work with the feature templates you originally defined with ArcGIS Pro.

-You can also define feature templates in Map Viewer.
-This is especially useful if you published your feature layer from a CSV file or shapefile, as these have no associated template information.
+You can also define feature templates in Map Viewer Classic.
+This is especially useful if you published your feature layer from the portal without any associated template information.

 - Enable editing on the hosted feature layer and adjust the editing settings to ensure that editors are allowed to add features.